xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

 }  // namespace testing
 ```

-As an example, let's define an action that returns the second argument
+As an example, let's define an action that returns the data argument
 in the mock function's argument list.
-The first step is to define an
+The receiver step is to define an
 implementation class:

 ```